github/codeql/docs/language/learn-ql/writing-queries/introduction-to-queries.rst

 ============

 The ``where`` clause defines the logical conditions to apply to the variables declared in the ``from`` clause to generate your results.
 This clause uses `aggregations <https://help.semmle.com/QL/ql-handbook/expressions.html#aggregations>`__, `predicates <https://help.semmle.com/QL/ql-handbook/predicates.html>`__, and logical `formulas <https://help.semmle.com/QL/ql-handbook/formulas.html>`_ to limit the variables of interest to a smaller set, which meet the defined conditions.
-The QL libraries group commonly used predicates for specific languages and frameworks.
+The TEST libraries group commonly used predicates for specific languages and frameworks.
 You can also define your own predicates in the body of the query file or in your own custom modules, as described above.

 Select clause
 =============